ChrisKimZHT/InstructMol/README.md

-# InstructMol: Multi-Modal Integration for Building a Versatile and Reliable Molecular Assistant in Drug Discovery
+# InstructMol: Multi-Modal Integration for Building a Versatile and Reliable Molecular Assistant in Drug Discovery (COLING 2025)
 Codes for our paper *InstructMol: Multi-Modal Integration for Building a Versatile and Reliable Molecular Assistant in Drug Discovery*

 <!-- *Visual instruction tuning towards large language and vision models with GPT-4 level capabilities.*-->